 Conclusion: This is one of the two most important reason.
 Give 25% weightage.
 If you don’t have an interest, find it.
 If you cannot find it, it might not be worth to learn.
 Well, you can trust me on that.

 If you want to learn, Whatever your reason – as long as you have a reason – you’re more likely to reach your language goals.

 Knowing what language to learn is the key to making a success out of your effort, provided your aim is to make a career out of your knowledge of foreign language.
 With either one or two of the aforementioned languages, the sky will be your limit in becoming a highly placed and successful multilingual individual.

 Disclaimer: This article reflects my personal opinion based on my knowledge, experience, interaction in the field of languages.
-Since i have studied all 3 languages though my German is not that good.
-I don’t have any personal preferences or biased view.
+Since I have studied all 3 languages until different levels.
+Ergo, I don’t have any personal preferences or biased view.
 I consider all languages equally good and important.